 Employment figures in the green energy sector are increasing rapidly.
 However, a solar plant does not require as many people to maintain it as it does to install it.
 In such a situation, the question of stability in this employment arises.

 Rohit Chandra, an IIT-Delhi Professor, the dichotomy of job creation in the renewable energy sector.
-He states that the job is indeed created but for a short period of time when the plants are being set up.
+He states that the job is indeed created but for a short period when the plants are being set up.
 He points out that the maintenance of these parks doesn’t require a lot of people.
 Adding to the maintenance point of the solar farms, in particular, the government’s pilot for dry cleaning robotic devices also impacts the post-installation job prospects.

 On the other side, Mr Singh was asked about the difference in the number of people required to install a solar farm and to maintain it.
 As a response, he said, ‘There might be a difference.
 But, in case of flooding or heavy storm, you require technicians’